pjpawel/pjpawel/personal_lab_inventory/README.md

     👋 Hi, I’m @pjpawel

+    This program manages private chemistry lab journal.
+PyQt5 and Peewee are used.

     👀 I’m interested in programming and chemistry.
     🌱 I’m currently learning flask and django frameworks.
     💞️ I’m looking for a job as junior python developer.